 Continuing on the same page, The Lucifer Effect is an analysis of the Stanford Experiment and its consequences to the way we look at the world.

 This book is a controversial read.
-Honestly, I don’t agree with many of the author’s assertions — but that what’s makes it so damn intriguing.
+Honestly, I don’t agree with many of the author’s assertions — but that what’s makes it so intriguing.

 The moral conversation you’re going to have in your head is worth it.